Position: Head Coach • 4th season

-Michaela Franklin enters her second season as Clemson Volleyball head coach in the fall of 2018.
-Franklin was named Clemson head volleyball coach on March 24, 2017 by Director of Athletics Dan Radakovich.
-Franklin had been associate head coach at Iowa since the spring of 2014 after stops at Green Bay (2013), Marquette (2009-12) and Northern Illinois (2006-08) following her playing career at Kansas State (2002-04).
+Michaela Franklin enters her third season as Clemson Volleyball Head Coach in the fall of 2019.
+Franklin was named Clemson’s 10th Head Coach on March 24, 2017 by Director of Athletics Dan Radakovich.
+Franklin had been the Associate Head Coach at Iowa since the spring of 2014 after stops at Green Bay (2013), Marquette (2009-12) and Northern Illinois (2006-08) following her playing career at Kansas State (2002-04).

 “The minute I stepped on campus and met with the committee immediately I felt a connection with the people.
 As the day went on I fell more in love with Clemson because of its elite level atmosphere with a family feel,” Franklin said.
 “I would like to thank Dan Radakovich and the entire search committee for their due diligence and dedication to the search.
 I’m looking forward to hitting the ground running and getting to campus to work with my team.”